Last updated on .

 Legends about the Tower

-There are three legends about Maiden’s Tower that were illustrated inside at the time of my visit.
-The most popular (and my favorite) is that of the princess.
-It’s said that the tower was built for a princess by her father, a Byzantine emperor, to protect her after a prophet said she would die by snakebite.
+The most popular legend is that of the princess.
+It’s said that the tower was built by a Byzantine emperor to protect his daughter after a prophet said she would die by snakebite.
 After her 18th birthday, to celebrate the prophecy not coming true, the emperor sent a basket of figs from which a snake appeared and fatally bit her.

 Mural of the legend of the princess